 (This is a revised version of the original essay, based on second thoughts.)

 There had to be a Last Book.
 And it had to do the proper thing by David and Peter by securing their future together into the timelessness that followed.
 And it had to settle Tom and Jenny.
 And Jon and Penny, though in the end Saville couldn’t bring himself to do it, leaving their outcome to our imaginings, which all ended up in the same place anyway.

-From Mystery at Witchend to Where’s My Girl? there had never been more than two years between Lone Pine Club books, but six years passed before Home to Witchend was published, the only one in the series to appear as an Armada original.
+From Mystery at Witchend to Where’s My Girl? there had only once been as many as three years between Lone Pine Club books, but six years passed before Home to Witchend was published, the only one in the series to appear as an Armada original.
 The state of publishing ruled out Children’s Hardback Fiction, though this has happily more than recovered since.

 And these were not happy years for Saville, whose preferred title, ‘Where it all began’ and others were rejected, as was the notion of creating a light-hearted tale with the Twins at the centre.
 In this, I’m wholly in agreement, and not just because of my by-now clear antipathy towards the younger Mortons.
 No, it had to resolve the future of the adult Lone Piners, it had to have Witchend in the title, and it had to recall old themes and recycle old formulas.
 And involve absolutely everyone.

 Though a couple more books remained, after Home to Witchend, Malcolm Saville wrote no more fiction.
 The Lone Pine Club thus were first and last, and best.